Observables in Quantum Mechanics and the Importance of Self-adjointness: Quantum mechanics in dimensions higher than 1

 where $\omega_i$ is the Yang-Mills field.
 Therefore, let us propose that $\psi\in\Gamma(E)$ and $p_i=-i\nabla_i$.
 For the Cartesian coordinates we have $\omega_i=0$ and everything is ok.
 In the polar coordinates we had no problems with $p_\phi$ so $\omega_\phi=0$.
 For $p_r=-i\nabla_r$ in order to have the symmetry property $(\psi,p_r\varphi)=(p_r\psi,\varphi)$ we get a condition on $\omega_r$ as

 and it is easy to see that the canonical commutation relations still hold.
-Also, it is important to note, that this construction works for any dimension $d$, and even if we move from flat $\mathbb{R}^d$ space to same curved space, i.e. Riemann manifold $(M,g)$.
-In that case, the analog analysis gives the generalization of \eqref{conr} to
+Also, it is important to note that this construction works for any dimension $d$, and even if we move from flat $\mathbb{R}^d$ space to some curved space, i.e. Riemann manifold $(M,g)$.
+In that case, the analog analysis generalizes \eqref{conr} to

 where $g$ is the determinate of the metric.\\